-- 10. Violation of the district's computer acceptable computer use policy are subject to discipline, up to and including expulsion; - 11.
-Knowingly possessing, handling, or transmitting any object or material that is ordinarily or generally considered a simulated or "look-a-like" weapon; - 12.
-Using any object to simulate possession of a weapon; - 13.
-Knowingly making a false statement or knowingly submitting false information during the Title IX grievance process or any other school investigation or making a materially false statement in bad faith in the course of a Title IX grievance proceeding or any other school investigation; and - 14.
-Any other violation of a rule or regulation established by a school district staff member pursuant to authority delegated by the board.
+- j.
+Violations of the district's acceptable computer use policy; - k.
+Knowingly possessing, handling, or transmitting any object or material that is ordinarily or generally considered a simulated or "look-a-like" weapon; - I. Using any object to simulate possession of a weapon; - m.
+Knowingly making a false statement or knowingly submitting false information during the Title IX grievance process or any other school investigation or making a materially false statement in bad faith in the course of a Title IX grievance proceeding or any other school investigation; - n.
+Violation of the school's audio and video recording policy; and - o.
+Any other violation of any board policy, handbook provision, or rule or regulation established by a school district staff member pursuant to authority delegated by the board.